 High levels of estrogen have been linked to the development of breast cancer.
-For older women, the greatest exposure to estrogen is via postmenopausal hormone replacement.
-Therefore, you should have a frank conversation with your doctor as to the risks and benefits of estrogen replacement relative to breast cancer.
+For older women, the greatest exposure to estrogen is through postmenopausal hormone replacement therapy.
+Talk your doctor as to the risks and benefits of estrogen replacement before using them.

-There are two FDA-approved medicines to prevent invasive breast cancer in high-risk, postmenopausal women.
-Tamoxifen and raloxifene work by blocking estrogen from binding to "estrogen-sensitive" cells, which prevents the cells from growing and dividing.
-These medicines do however increase your chances of having blood clots and stroke.
+There are 2 FDA-approved medications to prevent breast cancer in high-risk, postmenopausal women.
+Tamoxifen and raloxifene work by blocking estrogen from binding to estrogen-sensitive cells, which prevents the cells from growing and dividing.
+However, these medications also increase your chances of having blood clots, which can lead to a heart attack or stroke.

 ...(Click grey area to select URL)

 Breast cancer in women.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed....
 Updated May 31, 2017.
 Accessed June 30, 2017.

 Breast cancer prevention (PDQ).
 National Cancer Institute website.
 Available at: https://www.cancer.gov/types/breast/patient/breast-prevention-pdq.
 Updated June 14, 2017.
 Accessed June 30, 2017.